thatwonguy/python_to_executable/README.md

         - a number of files and folders will be created. the exe file will be located inside the newly created `dist` folder
         - exe files are considered unsafe by most virus protection software and windows defender and the file will be removed upon downloading if you try to hand this over to someone else to help them out
         - can consider providing your friend a bat file instead but will have to write out the automation steps using cmd or powershell instead of your fav coding language
-- `research.ipynb` inside. this repo can be viewed to see how the creation of an exe file can be carried out
+- The `research.ipynb` inside this repo can be viewed to see how the creation of an exe file can be carried out
 ---
 ## Outline Of Pros & Cons Between shell/bat/exe file Approach